openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 a) download the apk to your mobile
 b) setup the Android Debugger on the wear
 c) use Wear Installer on mobile and wear to sideload the AAPS wear app to the mobile.
-Once you have selected AndroidAPS as your app to upload wear version onto the watch you will be able to use watchfaces and complications and the AAPS controls.
+Once you have selected AAPS as your app to upload wear version onto the watch you will be able to use watchfaces and complications and the AAPS controls.

 ### Setup on the Phone

-Within AndroidAPS, in the ConfigBuilder you need to [enable Wear plugin](Config-Builder-wear).
+Within AAPS, in the ConfigBuilder you need to [enable Wear plugin](Config-Builder-wear).

 ## Controlling AAPS from Watch

-AndroidAPS is designed to be _controlled_ by Android Wear watches.
+AAPS is designed to be _controlled_ by Android Wear watches.
 If you want to bolus etc. from the watch then within "Wear settings" you need to enable "Controls from Watch".

 The following functions can be triggered from the watch:
 * set a temporary target